 I’ll concentrate on the 199 backlinks that are dofollow and influence my rankings in Google.
-To identify the low-quality ones, I first will look at the links that have over 100 external backlinks per page.
+To identify the low-quality ones, I will first look at the links that have over 100 external backlinks per page.
 For this, you have to click on “Filters” and select “External”:

 In the last column, you can see the exact number of external links each page has:

-Now, you have to manually verify each or these backlinks, and identify the bad ones.
+Now, you have to manually verify each of these backlinks, and identify the bad ones.
 Most of the time, such backlinks are coming from blog comments.
 Let me show you some real examples of low-quality backlinks with a high number of external links.

 One of the links pointing to my website looks like this:

 This is followed by a comments module with hundreds of spam links: